Hawley’s Corner, Bromley

 Former tearooms at the apex of Grays Road and Buckhurst Road were extended to become the Spinning Wheel public house, now converted into an Indian restaurant.

 A miniature thatched cottage marooned in the restaurant’s car park may be the cutest little structure in the whole of Greater London.
-This author is unsure whether or not this was the cottage that accommodated the Christian mission.
+Hidden London is unsure whether or not this was the cottage that accommodated the Christian mission.

 The south-western quarter of Hawley’s Corner, which includes Westerham Heights garden centre, was transferred to the care of Sevenoaks district council in 1993.
 East of Main Road, Broomcocks Wood remains part of London (click here to see the boundary on Streetmap).

 Between Broomcocks Wood and the southern end of Main Road the terrain rises gently above the 800 feet and 245 metre contours, making this the highest place in London.
 It’s labelled as ‘Westerham Heights’ on the map below.
 Just a few hundred feet to the south-west, Betsom’s Hill is the highest point in Kent, at 823 feet above mean sea level.

 Postcode area: Westerham, TN16